 Do you want to be an Entrepreneur or a Small Business Owner?
 Is there a difference, and does it matter?

 There is a difference, and it’s easy to confuse the two or use the two terms interchangeably.
 A Small Business Owner owns their own business, but also actively participates in that business.
+Running a small business can be really challenging which is why Small Business Accounting from Watson & Watt can feel like a godsend.
 Often the Small Business Owner is critical to the ongoing success of the company.
 Without him or her, the business either does not exist (i.e. medical, legal, accounting, consulting, freelancing) or would suffer greatly in the owner’s absence for any period of time.

 We often use the term “Solopreneur” to refer to the individual practitioner who is their own boss but must personally deliver a service or create a product for their business to generate revenue.
 While this may certainly be better than working for someone else, it’s still about trading time for money – and time is our most limited resource.